apsolut-javascript/LeetCode-Solutions/README.md

 # LeetCode-Solutions
-Solution of the problems in https://leetcode.com/problemset/algorithms/
+My solution of the problems in https://leetcode.com/problemset/algorithms/